Learning RL-Policies for Joint Beamforming Without Exploration: A Batch Constrained Off-Policy Approach: Background and Related Work

 The authors in \cite{choi2014} discuss the problem of joint power control with the constraint of non-cooperative beam forming \textit{i.e,} the two base stations (BSs) do not exchange any channel state information (CSI) to optimize for interference cancellation but a limited number of slow-fading parameters are exchanged that will improve the SINR.
-The authors derived bounds on the achievable SINR and provide a scheme to improve the SINR in presence of a matched filter (MF) based beam forming.
-But this approach is general enough to be applicable to all beam forming techniques.
+The authors derived bounds on the achievable SINR and provided a scheme to improve the SINR in the presence of a matched filter (MF) based beamforming.
+However, this approach is general enough to be applicable to all beamforming techniques.
 In \cite{farr1998}, the authors propose an iterative algorithm to jointly update the power control and beam-forming weights.
-But a big drawback for this is the lack of consideration for the highly dynamic nature of channel with scattering and shadowing, which are especially critical when dealing with millimeter wave settings in 5G and 6G.
-In the standards \cite{3gpputra}, the prevalent practice is to use almost blank subframe (ABS) to deal with the co-channel inter-cell interference problem.
-But this works well only for a fixed beam forming pattern.
-Because of the highly dynamic nature of channel in mmWave communications, ABS method is of only limited use.
+But a big drawback for this is the lack of consideration for the highly dynamic nature of the channel with scattering and shadowing, which are especially critical when dealing with millimeter wave settings in 5G and 6G.
+In the standards \cite{3gpputra}, the prevalent practice is to use an almost blank subframe (ABS) to deal with the co-channel inter-cell interference problem.
+But this works well only for a fixed beamforming pattern.
+Because of the highly dynamic nature of channels in mmWave communications, the ABS method is of limited use.
 Thus, as evident from the limitations of existing algorithms, we need an algorithm that can quickly adapt to the dynamic nature of the channels.